Skip to main content

 • Increased risk of accidents, injuries, and alcohol poisoning.

-• Impaired judgment leading to risky behaviors, such as unsafe sex or drunk driving.
+• Cognitive impairment leading to reckless behaviors, such as unsafe sex or drunk driving.

 • Increased likelihood of developing alcohol use disorder (AUD) over time.